Journalism PhD Program Information

 Continuing Education Information

 A Ph.D. in Journalism is considered to be the terminal degree in the field.
-Some graduates may pursue degrees in other fields to complement their areas of interest.
+Some graduates may pursue degrees in other areas to complement their interests.
 For example, a degree in law would benefit an individual involved in political reporting.
-Some schools offer joint programs in journalism and related fields.
+Some schools offer joint programs in journalism and related disciplines.